svn2github/worldwind/WorldWind/README.txt

 - Fixed a bug in Triangle.intersectTriangleTypes preventing triangle strip intersection from operating correctly.
 - Fixed a bug in WMSTiledImageLayer causing WMS 1.3 GetMap requests to use the WMS 1.1.1 "srs" query parameter for coordinate system.
 - Fixed a bug in WMSBasicElevationModel causing WMS 1.3 GetMap requests to use the WMS 1.1.1 "srs" query parameter for coordinate system.
+- Fixed a bug where clicking in browser balloons or view controls prevents focus traversal.
+- Fixed a bug where the MeastureToolUsage example hangs on Mac.
+- Fixed a bug where the WorldWindDiagnostics app hangs on Mac.
+- Fixed a bug where the Path shape changes the default shape attributes and affects the color of other AbstractShapes.
+- Fixed a bug preventing the copying of text from browser balloons.
+- Fixed a bug where keyboard input did not work in browser balloons.
 - Modified MIL-STD-2525 symbol code parsing to correctly handle symbol modifier codes without an echelon in the second character.
 - Modified MIL-STD-2525 symbol code parsing to correctly compose the modifier code for the feint/dummy installation modifier.
 - Modified MIL-STD-2525 TacticalGraphicFactory to enable application configuration of MIL-STD-2525 implementation classes.